MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 The following sections describe design considerations and recommendations for backup and restore in an SAP scenario.

 Although backup and restore isn't typically considered an adequate high availability solution for a production SAP workload, the technology provides other benefits.
-Most companies that use SAP applications need to follow compliance regulations that require the storage of backups for many years.
+Most companies that use SAP applications need to follow compliance regulations that require long-term storage of backups.
 In other scenarios, you also need to have a backup that you can restore from.
 This guidance assumes that you already established backup and restore and follow best practices for SAP applications, which means that you can:

 - Perform a point-in-time recovery for your production databases at any point, in a time frame that meets your RTO.
 Point-in-time recovery typically provides protection from operator errors like deleting data, either on the DBMS layer or through SAP.